-- 2.1 In 2019, Kettering Borough Council was successful in a bid to Historic England for High Street Heritage Action Zone (HSHAZ) funding.
-As a result, up to £1,985,000 of external funds was identified for investment for the four years of the project.
-This was matched by funding from the Council. - 2.2 The HSHAZ programme supports project delivery within high street conservation areas.
-The main objectives of the programme are: - To change perceptions of heritage and high streets; - To support sustainable economic and cultural growth on and around high streets; and - To restore and enhance local historic character. - 2.3 The Covid-19 pandemic was restrictive for the Council in making progress in the first year of the scheme.
-However, in year two Council officers set a challenge programme for investment in both public realm enhancements and building grants.
-It was a successful year, as having already set challenging targets, the Council was also successful in securing additional funds to carry out further public realm improvements with the addition of £150,000 in Summer 2021, and a further £503,631 in Winter 2021/22.
-In both instances the scheme spends were required to be spent before the end of the financial year.

-- 2.4 During this period, with the support of Historic England, the Council also extended the HSHAZ area to enable the scheme to support the preparation of a study to be undertaken on the Grade II\ Listed Sawyer's Almshouses.
-The area was also expanded to include the historic Manor House Garden in the town centre. - 2.5 The Council proposes to reassign some of the funding from within HSHAZ scheme to deliver a Phase 3 of public realm, this being at Gold Street.
-The funds used will be drawn primarily from funding already allocated for public realm but will also redirected funds identified for historic buildings grants and also funds secured from Section 106 Agreements that would otherwise have been invested in Lower Street. - 2.6 The estimated cost of the Phase 3 Public Realm works is put at £460,000.
-The Council's contractors have been appointed through the Scape Framework.
-Project officers and the Procurement Team are working closely to ensure the benefits of the existing delivery arrangements are maintained, to reduce the risk of rising prices and cost of materials as it is considered significant efficiencies can be achieved. - 2.7 Historic England has endorsed the approach of the reallocation of funds and are keen to retain the current delivery arrangement if possible.
+- 2.2.
+The HSHAZ programme supports project delivery within high street conservation areas.
+The main objectives of the programme are: - To change perceptions of heritage and high streets; - To support sustainable economic and cultural growth on and around high streets; and - To restore and enhance local historic character. - 2.3.
+The Covid-19 pandemic negatively impacted the Council's ability to make progress in the first year of the scheme, as a consequence limited expenditure was made.
+However, there was a significant increase in planned investment in year two as a result.
+In year two council officers set a challenging programme for investment in both public realm enhancements and historic building grants.
+It was a successful year, as having already set challenging targets, the council was also successful in securing additional funds to carry out further public realm improvements with the addition of £150,000 in Summer 2021, and a further £503,631 in Winter 2021/22.
+In both instances the scheme spends were required to be spent before the end of the financial year. - 2.4.
+During this period, with the support of Historic England, the Council also extended the HSHAZ area to enable the scheme to fund the preparation of a study to be undertaken on the Grade II Listed Sawyer's Almshouses.
+The extended area also included the historic Manor House Gardens in the town centre. - 2.5.
+The Council proposes to reassign some of the funding from within HSHAZ scheme to deliver a Phase 3 of public realm, this being at Gold Street.
+The funds used will be drawn primarily from funding already allocated for public realm but will also use redirected funds identified for historic buildings grants and funds secured from Section 106 Agreements that would otherwise have been invested in Lower Street. - 2.6.
+The estimated cost of the Phase 3 Public Realm works is put at £460,000.
+The council's contractors have been appointed through the Scape Framework.
+Project officers and the Procurement Team are working closely to ensure the benefits of the existing delivery arrangements are maintained, to reduce the risk of rising prices and cost of materials as it is considered significant efficiencies can be achieved. - 2.7.
+Historic England has endorsed the approach of the reallocation of funds and are keen to retain the current delivery arrangement if possible.